Top 15 Internet Safety Rules for Everyone

 3. Use a strong password

 Using strong, unique passwords offers good online protection.
 Strong passwords should contain at least 12 symbols and feature a mixture of letters (upper and lower case), numbers, and special characters.
+A recent cybersecurity study showed that passwords under 10 characters could be cracked within an hour.
+However, those containing at least 12 characters will take about a year to break (and 15-character passwords will withstand a millenium of brute-force attacks).

 If you don’t want to think of a combination of symbols for your password, you should try using one of the online password generators.